JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     on any column(s); however this is **not at all advised** since the effect will simply be to remove **all** previous partitions and replace them with the ones in the update.

-    If the intention of the user is to delete *all* existing partitions, using :func:`kartothek.io.eager.delete_dataset` would be a much better, cleaner and safer way to go about doing so.
+    If the intention of the user is to delete the entire dataset, using :func:`kartothek.io.eager.delete_dataset` would be a much better, cleaner and safer way to go about doing so.